timvink/mkdocs-print-site-plugin/docs/options.md

 :   Default is `'Print Site'`.
 When `add_to_navigation` is set to `true` this setting controls the name of the print page in the navigation of the site.
 This setting is ignored when `add_to_navigation` is set to `false`.

 `add_table_of_contents`
 :   Default is `true`.
-Adds a table of contents section at the beginning of the print page.
+Adds a table of contents section at the beginning of the print page (in print version, not HTML version).

 `toc_title`
 :   Default is `'Table of Contents'`.
 When `add_table_of_contents` is set to `true` this setting controls the name of the table of contents.
 This setting is ignored when `add_table_of_contents` is set to `false`.